Rudeus Greyrat: Reception

 At the 8th Anime Trending Awards, Rudeus was a nominee for "Best Boy" with Sugita and Uchiyama's performance also being nominated in 2022.
-He was still present in anime popularity polls by Anime Trending from 2021; while Comic Book Resources listed him as one of the strongest isekai mages of all-time.
+He was still present in anime popularity polls by Anime Trending from 2021; while Comic Book Resources listed him as one of the strongest isekai mages of all time.
 He was ranked 5th in the popularity ranking of characters appearing in Mushoku Tensei by the Netorabo research team.

 The initial response to Rudeus was generally negative, with Anime Feminist calling out his lust for women with the mention of lolicon in the novel, making him come across as disgusting.
 His first interactions with Roxy were also called out for how Rudeus takes advantage of his young age to accidentally spy on her while suggesting that she could be his future wife due to her antisocial personality.
 Anime News Network found Rudeus hard to sympathize, as in early chapters he barely develops connections, to the point he always refers to his parents by their names.
 However, the way Rudeus interacts with Roxy during his training as a mage was noted to benefit him, as thanks to her, he manages to mature and deal with his new life on a more positive note.
-Comic Book Resources saw the focus on Rudeus' emotions as what marks the series a major departure from other isekai storylines.
+Comic Book Resources saw the focus on Rudeus's emotions as what marks the series a major departure from other isekai storylines.

-HITC found the anime properly followed the novel's narrative, most importantly Rudeus' coming-of-age story, which appealed to the audience.
+HITC found the anime properly followed the novel's narrative, most importantly Rudeus's coming-of-age story, which appealed to the audience.
 The character has also received user criticism in China for containing perceived misogynistic comments and content.
 The series includes sexually charged plot elements, like the main character stealing used underwear.
-Real Sound was concerned about how the narrative portrays Rudeus' previous life, as it appears to focus highly on retired school students and issues they had at school, comparing it to the famous isekai Re:Zero − Starting Life in Another World.
+Real Sound was concerned about how the narrative portrays Rudeus's previous life, as it appears to focus highly on retired school students and issues they had at school, comparing it to the famous isekai Re:Zero − Starting Life in Another World.
 Nevertheless, they noted the fact that Rudeus dedicates his new life to focus on surpassing his flaws, turning him into a more sympathetic main character.